princesaha007/React_private_route-project-Event-management-website-./README.md

 A: ['🍕', '🍫', '🥑', '🍔']

 Explanation: The code assigns the value of the first element of the food array ("🍕") to the info.favoriteFood property.
 Later, it updates the info.favoriteFood property to "🍝".
 However, this change does not affect the original food array.
 Therefore, when you log the food array, it remains unchanged, containing the original elements: ['🍕', '🍫', '🥑', '🍔'].

+4.
+B: Hi there, undefined

+Explanation: The sayHi function expects an argument name, but when you call sayHi() without providing any argument, name inside the function becomes undefined.
+As a result, the function returns "Hi there, undefined," where undefined is the value of the name parameter in this context.

+5.
+C: 3

+Explanation: The code uses the forEach method to iterate through the nums array and increments the count variable by 1 for each non-zero value in the array.
+Since there are three non-zero values in the array (1, 2, and 3), the count variable is incremented three times, resulting in a final value of 3.